osterzel/paas-service/README.md

 - controller ( this is the main controller which holds the api, monitor and logger)
 - router ( this is the routing engine for the paas )

+Documentation for each component can be found under the individual folders

 #Glue

 There are 2 pieces that drive the paas, a redis server for maintaining config and